fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 One approach to defining styles for an application is to use a ready-made "UI framework".

-One of the first widely popular UI frameworks was the [Bootstrap](https://getbootstrap.com/) toolkit created by Twitter which may still be the most popular framework.
+One of the first widely popular UI frameworks was the [Bootstrap](https://getbootstrap.com/) toolkit created by Twitter which may still be the most popular.
 Recently, there has been an explosion in the number of new UI frameworks that have entered the arena.
 The selection is so vast that there is little hope of creating an exhaustive list of options.

 Many UI frameworks provide developers of web applications with ready-made themes and "components" like buttons, menus, and tables.
 We write components in quotes because, in this context, we are not talking about React components.
 Usually, UI frameworks are used by including the CSS stylesheets and JavaScript code of the framework in the application.